-Our palette of exceptional materials delivers timeless style and unparalleled durability, so you can pass your Orox on to your kids, grand kids, or whoever else is lucky enough to be next in line.
+Our palette of exceptional materials delivers timeless style and unparalleled durability, so you can pass your Orox bag, purse, or pack on to your kids, grandkids, or whoever else is lucky enough to be next in line to receive these heirlooms.

 English Bridle Leather

 English bridle leather is sturdy, thick and malleable.
 Traditionally used for equestrian equipment, we use this leather for straps, belts, and handles so that they can withstand a lifetime of tugging and yanking.
 English bridle leather is tanned with vegetable oil instead of animal oil so the leather is stiffer and drier.
 Over time, English bridle leather softens tremendously and develops a nice shine.
 Lighter colors of English bridle leather will darken, picking up the classic wear of time.
 We source our English Bridle leathers from Hermann Oak Tannery.
 Based in St. Louis, Missouri since 1881, it is the oldest tannery in the U.S.

 Chromexcel and Essex are form-fitting leathers, expanding and contracting with use and temperature.
 This makes it perfect for our wallets and phone cases, allowing them to age quickly and adapt to your use.
 Chromexcel and Essex leathers have more shine and flexibility than other leathers, and over time will retain its luster and achieve a beautiful patina.
 These unique characteristics are the result of the combination of soaking the leather in Neatsfoot and Mink oils for weeks.
 We source our Chromexcel and Essex leathers from Horween Leather Co., based in Chicago, Illinois.
 We put Chromexcel and Essex leather to use in our iconic Classic Bifold Wallet and our popular Leather Tray.